-The Authority accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
+The Authority accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and is accounted for as part of the hardware item of Property, Plant and Equipment.
+All software is given a finite useful life, based on assessments of the period that the software is expected to be of use to the Authority.
+The useful life assigned to assets acquired during the year is 4 years.
+The amortisation charge is included in the IT department operating costs and redistributed along with other support service costs.